dlmr/react-router-redial/README.md

-loading           Will be true when blocking hooks are not yet completed deferredLoading   Will be true when deferred hooks are not yet completed reload            Function that can be invoked to re-trigger the hooks for the current component
+loading           Will be true when blocking hooks are not yet completed deferredLoading   Will be true when deferred hooks are not yet completed reload            Function that can be invoked to re-trigger the hooks for the current component abort             Function that can be invoked to abort current running hooks
 ```
 Additionally components will have access to properties that has been set using `setProps`.